kheller18/stuff-swap/README.md

 ## 1. Installation

   If you would like to clone the repository, type `git clone https://github.com/kheller18/stuff-swap.git`.
-  In the terminal, with the [Node.js](https://nodejs.org/en) installed, navigate to the root directory and type `npm install`.
+  In the terminal, with [Node.js](https://nodejs.org/en) installed, navigate to the root directory and type `npm install`.
 This will install all packages needed to run the web app that are specified in the two `package.json` files.
 Next, in the root directory of the `client` folder, create a new file named `.env`.

   Next, we must ensure that `Pinata`, `Ganache`, `MetaMask`, `abi` and `.env` are correctly configured.
   + `Pinata`
-    + Create a Pinata account.
+    + Create a [Pinata](https://www.pinata.cloud/) account.
 Naviage to the page "API Keys".
 Keep those keys handy for configuration in the `.env` file.
   + `Ganache`
-    + Open the Ganache desktop app and quickstart a new ethereum blockchain.
+    + Open the [Ganache](https://trufflesuite.com/ganache/) desktop app and quickstart a new ethereum blockchain.
   + `MetaMask`
-    + Using info Ganache, set up a development network by doing the following (if you haven't already)
+    + Using info `Ganache`, set up a development network by doing the following (if you haven't already)
       + Click "Add Network"
       + Click "Add a network manually"
-      + Add a name for you network
+      + Add a name for your network
-      + Add the RPC URL (found in Ganache)
+      + Add the RPC URL (found in `Ganache`)
       + Type "1337" for Chain ID
       + Type "ETH" for currency symbol
       + Click "Save"
-    + Now, import accounts from Ganache into MetaMask using private keys
+    + Now, import accounts from `Ganache` into `MetaMask` using private keys
-      + Copy private key from Ganache
+      + Copy private key from `Ganache`
-      + Click "Import Account" in MetaMask
+      + Click "Import Account" in `MetaMask`
       + Paste the private key
       + Click "Import"
   + `abi`